 Condition No. Requirement Response 1.11 The preparation of a preliminary Construction Pedestrian and Traffic Management Plan (CPTMP) to demonstrate the proposed management of the impact in relation to construction traffic addressing the following: Noted.
 1.11.1 Assessment of cumulative impacts associated with other construction activities (if any); This CTMP has considered the cumulative construction impacts of future development across the Mamre Road Precinct, including the Mamre Road Upgrade and key connections to the existing and future regional road network.
-This is discussed further in Section 3.3 It is noted that TfNSW has recently commenced a detailed traffic modelling assessment of the broader Mamre Road Precinct; the outcomes of this assessment will be instrumental to future revisions to this CTMP as required.
+This is discussed further in Section 3.3 It is noted that TfNSW has recently commenced a detailed traffic modelling assessment of the broader Mamre Road Precinct; the outcomes of this assessment will be instrumental to future revisions to this CTMP, as required.
 1.11.2 an assessment of road safety at key intersection and locations subject to heavy vehicle construction traffic movements and high pedestrian activity; An assessment of the existing crash data is provided in Section 1.5.2.
 An assessment of potential heavy vehicle impacts is provided in Section 3.
 As heavy vehicles will only utilise TfNSW Restricted Access Vehicle routes - routes which have little pedestrian activity - there is no expectation of any impacts on pedestrian safety.
-1.11.3 details of construction program detailing the anticipated construction duration and highlighting significant and milestone stages and events during the construction process; See Section 2.1.
-1.11.4 details of anticipated peak hour and daily construction vehicle movements to and from the site; See Section 3.2.
+1.11.3 details of construction program detailing the anticipated construction duration and highlighting significant and milestone See Section 2.1.